 I might be a little bit biased, but I think MusicFunnels is the best sales funnel solution for music artists because it was created by music artists.
-With our Standard plan you get unlimited sales funnels, unlimited website creation, email / SMS marketing, the ability to schedule social posts on Facebook / Instagram / TikTok, the ability to manage all of your email / SMS / Facebook Messenger / Instagram DM conversations in one place and more.
+With our Store + Funnels plan you get 5 music marketing funnels, website / store creation, email marketing, membership platforms and more.

 Now lets talk about sales funnels…

 Think of a regular online store like a Wal-Mart or Target, where you walk in to choose your products and then check out at the front.
 A sales funnel is more like when you have to talk to a salesperson, and they help find you what you need and recommend additional products you might like.